-- Click the menu item $Vector \to Geoprocessing\ Tools \to Buffer(s)$. - In the dialog that appears, select the rural_dissolve layer as your input vector layer (Use only selected features should not be checked). - Select the Buffer distance button and enter the value -250 into the associated field; the negative value means that the buffer must be an internal buffer. - Check the Dissolve buffer results box.
+- Click the menu item Vector \rightarrow Geoprocessing Tools \rightarrow Buffer(s). - In the dialog that appears, select the rural_dissolve layer as your input vector layer (Use only selected features should not be checked). - Select the Buffer distance button and enter the value -250 into the associated field; the negative value means that the buffer must be an internal buffer.

+- Check the Dissolve buffer results box.

 - Set the output file to the same directory as the other rural vector files.

 - Name the output file rural_buffer.shp.

-- Click Save.
+- · Click Save.

 - Click OK and wait for the processing to complete.

 - Select Yes on the dialog that appears.

 - Close the Buffer dialog.

 - Remove the rural dissolve layer.

 - Save the map.